Wouter-VDP/ProtoTyping/README.md

 Flashes are stored for all combnations of op/simple reconstruction and cosmic/beam discriminators.
 Truth level information is stored of all MC particles above 100MeV, crossing or not crossing the TPC.

+##CRTdata

+Smal module to store the CRThit info in data.

 For further questions:
 woutervdp@g.harvard.edu